 - Lori A. Mills is joining Duane Morris LLP’s Cherry Hill, N.J., office as a partner in the firm’s Energy, Environment and Resources Practice Group.
 Formerly a partner at Drinker Biddle & Reath LLP, Mills handles complex, multiparty environmental litigation and also advises clients with respect to the environmental implications of real estate and corporate transactions.
 She has extensive experience in environmental compliance and enforcement actions.

 - Hugh J. Marbury, an experienced intellectual property litigator, is joining Cozen O’Connor in its intellectual property department.
 A former partner at DLA Piper, Marbury will serve as a lead trial lawyer overseeing intellectual property and commercial litigation matters in Cozen O’Connor’s Washington office, which helps its clients acquire, manage, and protect intellectual property.

-– Two healthcare lawyers, Susan Feigin Harris and Donna S. Clark, are joining the Houston office of Morgan Lewis.
+- Two health-care lawyers, Susan Feigin Harris and Donna S. Clark, are joining the Houston office of Morgan Lewis.
 The lawyers have represented hospitals, health systems, and other medical providers in an array of regulatory, transactional, litigation, and government investigations matters.
-Additional partners, of counsel attorneys, associates and others are expected to join Ms. Harris and Ms. Clark later this month.
+Additional partners, of counsel attorneys, associates and others are expected to join Harris and Clark later this month.